jodal/pats/README.md

 ### Filter view

-The filter view shows a stream of realtime tweets matching the search query, using the [statuses/filter](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview/statuses-filter) API.
+The filter view shows a stream of realtime tweets matching the query, using the [statuses/filter](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview/statuses-filter) API.

 ## Constraints